whiletruelearn/grokdp/grokdp/chapter_11.md

 (chapter_11)=

-# Chapter 11: Real-world Applications of Dynamic Programming
+# Real-world Applications of Dynamic Programming

 Dynamic Programming (DP) is not just a theoretical concept—it has numerous practical applications across various industries.
 In this chapter, we'll explore how DP is used to solve real-world problems in different domains.